 Alumina Refinery (Mitchell Plateau) Agreement Act 1971

-An Act to ratify an agreement made between the State and Amax Bauxite Corporation relating to the establishment of a refinery to produce alumina, to provide for carrying the Agreement into effect; to repeal the Alumina Refinery (Mitchell Plateau) Agreement Act 1969, and for incidental and other purposes.
+An Act to ratify an agreement made between the State and Amax Bauxite Corporation relating to the establishment of a refinery to produce alumina, to provide for carrying the Agreement into effect, to ratify a further agreement for the termination of the Agreement, to repeal the Alumina Refinery (Mitchell Plateau) Agreement Act 1969, and for incidental and other purposes.

+[Long title amended: No. 31 of 2015 s.
+4.]

 1. Short title

 This Act may be cited as the Alumina Refinery (Mitchell Plateau) Agreement Act 1971 1.